ibpdas/ValueLine/README.md

 ## 8. Limitations

-- Synthetic data only
+- synthetic data only
-- Not a scorecard or benchmark
+- not a scorecard or benchmark
-- Attribution remains approximate
+- attribution remains approximate
-- Evidence quality improves over time
+- evidence quality improves over time
-- Outcomes lag, sometimes by years
+- outcomes lag
-- Maturiry scores are directional
+- maturity scores are directional

 Use alongside your own evidence, governance and judgement.